TheDolentCity/realms/src/content/docs/rules/realm-actions.md

 If you destroy any letters, they will eventually hear (1-3 turns) that word did not reach their intended recipient.

-## Sabotage (1)
+## Undermine (1)
-Choose a realm where you would like to influence the populace.
-This could mean decreasing reverance with unholy speeches, increasing crime with a black market, or anything else you can imagine to sabotage the population.
+Choose a realm you would like to influence.
+This could mean decreasing reverance with unholy speeches, increasing crime with smuggled goods, or anything else you can imagine to sabotage the realm.
 An intrigue check may be necessary.

 ## Muster Troops (1)
 Muster troops for war.
 This action must be taken before the battle, pillage, or siege action can be performed.
 Mustering troops will decrease morale, resources, and wealth.

 ## Battle (1)
 You must perform the muster troops action before this can be performed.
 Engage another army, navy, or foe in warfare.
 Both sides must provide the GM with their battle strategy and then the GM will make whatever realm checks or regent checks they think necessary to perform the battle and determine the outcome.